 Obtaining a Teacher Certification as a History Major

-Students who wish to earn a secondary teaching certificate in history must apply to the School of Education (SOE) certification program and take specific history courses required for a Michigan Provisional Teaching Certificate.
-LSA students can remain in LSA to earn a BA in history and include the education course component over three terms.
-If application is made in the sophomore year, it might be possible to complete everything in four years.
+History majors who wish to earn a secondary teaching certificate in history must apply to the School of Education (SOE) certification program and take specific history courses required for a Michigan Provisional Teaching Certificate.
+These students remain in LSA to earn their bachelor's degree in history, adding the education course component to their program of study.
+If application is made in the sophomore year, it can be possible to complete all requirements in four years.

 Teacher Certification Requirements

 The State of Michigan requires that all teacher certification candidates have a teaching major.
 A teaching minor is optional.
 Students should plan ahead and consult with advisors in the SOE and the History Department to elect the right classes.
 The general requirements for a teaching certificate are described on the School of Education website.

 State certification requirements include specific history courses that are subject to change.
 Link to view courses required for the history as a teaching major; link to view courses required for the history as a teaching minor.